m-clark/latent-variable-models-workshop-2019/README.md

 The order of the notebooks.
 Note that code in subsequent files assumes that previous files have had all the code run and those objects are in the current R environment.
 In other words, only the first file should be considered standalone.

-- introduction
+- Introduction
 - Principal Components Analysis
 - Factor Analysis I
 - Factor Analysis II
 - Scale Reliability
-- Latent Variables More Generally and SEM
+- SEM
-- Exercises
+- Generalization